 Our one- to two-year fellowship offers exceptional patient care and knowledge of Parkinson disease, dystonia, ataxia, essential tremor, tics and Tourette’s syndrome, myoclonus, chorea, Huntington disease, and other movement disorders.
 This includes integration of knowledge of genetics, pathophysiology, and clinical judgment in differential diagnosis and treatment.
 Treatment modalities include oral therapeutics, chemodenervation, deep brain stimulation therapy, and genetic counseling.
 As a fellow, you are also exposed to clinical research, with an option for more in-depth training in clinical research methodology, and clinical trials.
 The Movement Disorders Center at Mount Sinai Beth Israel is a National Parkinson’s Foundation Center of Excellence.

 While we focus on outpatient diagnosis and treatment, we also see inpatients on a consultative basis.
-More than 3,000 patients from around the globe visit us each year for diagnosis and therapy.
+More than 3,000 patients from around the globe visit annually to address diagnostic dilemmas and therapeutic challenges.
 As a result, our fellows see patients with a breadth of movement disorders including Parkinson’s disease, Parkinsonism, dystonia, tremor, tics, ataxia, chorea, tardive syndromes, myoclonus, and restless leg syndrome, as well as paroxysmal and psychogenic movement disorders.

 Research is an important part of our fellowship and we encourage you, with faculty support, to pursue individual interests and either develop novel research or become actively involved with ongoing projects.
 We are involved with continuing research on various topics including the genetics and epidemiology of dystonia, Parkinson’s disease, and essential tremor.
 We supplement your clinical and research training with weekly videotape rounds and teaching conferences.